 Children in Early Years and Key Stage 1 move through our independent levelled reading scheme.
 At St Jérôme School we use the published scheme Collins Big Cat which is linked to the Institute of Education Guided Reading Levels.
 This ensures that children are exposed to fiction and non-fiction books that are appropriate to their reading level.
 Download a guide to the reading levels here.

 Children bring a reading book home every evening and the books are changed at least twice every week.
 We encourage children to read every day and to read their reading book several times and discuss the content of what they are reading with an adult or older sibling at home.
-Parents record reading in a home reading diary and staff review these regularly.
+Parents record reading in a Reading Record book and staff review these regularly.

 When teachers feel that a child may be ready to move on to the next level a thorough assessment of their reading (both decoding and comprehension) is undertaken.
 We use PM Benchmark to accurately track and assess pupils’ reading progress across the whole school, ensuring consistent and accurate levelling in reading.